-Looking to open QBB file without QuickBooks…!
-Well, you have come in to the write place to get your QuickBooks issues fixed.
+Looking to Open QBB, QBW and QBX File without QuickBooks.
+Well, you have come into the right place to get your QuickBooks issues fixed.
 You can also learn how to Convert .QBX File to .QBW.

-Launched in the year 1994, QuickBooks accounting software is one of the remarkable software that comprises of advanced features and tools to mobilize the accounting process of the business.
+Launched in the year 1994, QuickBooks accounting software is one the remarkable software that comprises advanced features and tools to mobilize the accounting process of the business.
 QBB is the file extension for a backup file format used by QuickBooks.
-If you don’t already know how to open QBB file without QuickBooks then follow the guide.
+If you don’t already know how to open QBB files without QuickBooks then follow the guide.

-How to Open a QBB File Without QuickBooks?
+How to Open a QBB File in Excel

 - Initially, start your QuickBooks Desktop and open your company file